espoirMur/my-blog-gastby/source/_posts/2022-04-07-information-retrieval-on-medical-research-papers-about-covid19.md

 This series is a part of an assignment I did for my Information Retrieval course.
 I decided to publish it online because of the lack of relevant tutorials on this topic.

-This writing will consist of the following section:
+This will be a two parts tutorial.

-For the first part :
+For the first part:

-- **Data Collection:** In this section, we will go through downloading the dataset from Kaggle and how to process it in a CSV file.
+- **Data Collection:** In this section, we will go through downloading the dataset from Kaggle and saving it as a csv file.

-- **Data Cleaning:** We will discover how to perform NLP preprocessing on the text file and create the cleaned version of the text.
+- **Data Cleaning:** We will pre-process and clean the text.
 - **Keyword selection:** We will use TF-IDF to find the appropriate keywords for each document.
 - **Querying** : In this section we will query the article using TF-IDF.

-For the second part :
+For the second part:
 - Model Creation and Indexing: We will build our elastic search model and create our index in the database.
 - Querying: We will show to perform some simple queries on our database and preprocess the results.

-For this series, I am assuming the following :
+For this series, I am assuming the following:

 - You have elastic-search installed and running on your computer.
-- You have python 3.7 installed.
+- You have Python 3.7 installed.
-- You are familiar with the basics of text processing in python and object-relational mapping.
+- You are familiar with the basics of text processing in Python and Object-Relational Mapping(ORM).

 If that is the case for you, let's get started.

-{% include image.html name="information-retrieval-system.png" caption="Our Information retrieval pipeline" %}
+{% include image.html name="information-retrieval-system.png" caption="Our Information Retrieval pipeline" %}

 ## Data Collection

 In this section, we will go through downloading the dataset from Kaggle and how to process it in chunks.

-The dataset is large, and for this tutorial, we will use only the metadata release alongside the dataset.
+The dataset is huge, and for this tutorial, we will use only the metadata release alongside the dataset.

 ### Downloading the metadata file